Increase Non-dues Revenue with Interactive and Competency Based elearning

 What is Competency-Based Education?

-Benefits of Competency-Based Learning for Associations
+Benefits of Competency-Based Learning for Organizations

 • Minimal time is wasted on subjects that have already been mastered or are unnecessary for the learner.